 Began walling in 2006 and is now a DSWA-GB Level III, Advanced, Certified Waller, a Dry Stone Conservancy (DSC) Journeyman, as well as a Certified Instructor with both the DSWA and DSC.
 Michael works in Michigan and in Vermont where he now spends part of each year.
 He is a wonderful instructor and enjoys traveling to stone events and festivals throughout North America.

-Judy Rand, Board Member
+Jordan Keyes, Board Member

 Brian Post, Executive Director